-New in 2014, this auto repair shop turned hip bistro has already has jumped to the top of our must-try list for visitors.
+This auto repair shop turned hip bistro was named one of the 'Best Restaurants in America' by Eater.
 Their barista station is state-of-the-art, complete with drip, Chemex, V60, cold brew and espresso.
 Must try items include their sorghum glazed bacon and the dutch baby cornmeal pancake.

 Topping the list as one of Gourmet Magazine’s healthiest restaurants in the nation, Patachou reigns as one of Indy’s biggest breakfast and lunch staples.
 Patachou seems to steal its notoriety mostly from the menu’s cinnamon toast or broken yolk sandwich.
 Owned by restaurateur maven Martha Hoover.